simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore OpenAI.md

-## Lab 8 - VectorStore - AWS Cohere
+## Lab 09 - VectorStore - OpenAI

 In this exercise you will create a Spring Boot application which utilizes a Vector Store.
 You'll gain experience in loading a Vector Store with documents and performing semantic searches.
-We will use an Amazon Bedrock hosed Cohere model for our embedding model.
+We will use OpenAI for an embedding model.

 Within the codebase you will find ordered *TODO* comments that describe what actions to take for each step.
 By finding all files containing *TODO*, and working on the steps in numeric order, it is possible to complete this exercise without looking at the instructions.
 If you do need guidance, you can always look at these instructions for full information.
 Just be sure to perform the *TODO* steps in order.